-All of it was fuel for the fire Napoleon was now about to light.
+All this was fuel for the fire Napoleon was now about to light.

 During a brief window of opportunity, with both British and Spanish ships temporarily absent, Napoleon and 1000 loyal men left Elba and sailed away undetected.
 By the time word reached Paris of the exiled Emperor’s escape, he was back on French soil.

-With tensions between the royalist nobility and the oppressed lower classes nearing a breaking point, there could have been no better time for the Emperor’s return.
+With tensions between the royalist nobility and the oppressed lower classes nearing breaking point, there could have been no better time for the old Emperor’s return.

 The people of France welcomed back their leader with open arms; men flocked to his cause.
-His army multiplied rapidly and, until Grenoble, no one had stood in his way.
+His army had grown rapidly and, until Grenoble, no one had stood in his way.

 Now, however, royalist troops barred the way.
-The 5th Infantry Regiment had taken their positions as Napoleon’s forces approached, and as the vanguard of those forces came to a halt, a tense silence fell.
+The 5th Infantry Regiment had taken their positions as the enemy approached, and as the vanguard of Napoleon’s forces came to a halt, a tense silence fell.